sk11331/DeepLearning-FinalProject/README.md

 # DeepLearning-FinalProject
-This is a acadamic deeplerning project i.e deep Facial recognition app
+This is a academic deeplerning project i.e deep Facial recognition app